-Karen turned 58 on January 1.
+Karen turned 62 on January 1 (she was born in 1955).
 She grew up in Indianapolis and is a Butler University grad.
 She was an elementary teacher, and met her future husband when he noticed her playing guitar during Mass at St Thomas Aquinas church.
 Mike Pence later proposed as the two walked along an Indianapolis canal, feeding the ducks.

 Mike Pence was a lawyer at the time, although before they married he told Karen, “‘In my 50s, I’d like to run for Congress.”

 The Pences initially feared they were unable to have children.
 After applying with an adoption agency and learning they were among five couples a mom-to-be was considering for her baby, they ended up with a surprise: they were expecting a baby themselves!
-They now have a son,21-year-old Michael, and two daughters, 19-year-old Charlotte and 18-year-old Audrey.
-Michael and Charlotte are in college, and Audrey will join them next fall.
+They now have a son, 24-year-old Michael, who is a Purdue grad and a Marine Corps officer.
+He married Sarah Whiteside in December 2016, in a ceremony in the Indiana Governor’s Mansion.
+The Pences also have two daughters.
+Twenty-three-year-old Charlotte just graduated from DePaul with a degree in cinema and English, and she was seen on the Presidential campaign trail often with her parents.
+21-year-old Audrey attends Northeastern where she studies journalism.

 Karen’s empty nest will likely be a busy place as she fixes up the governor’s mansion and indulges in her hobby of art.
 She loves watercolors and has sold her paintings at art fairs.
 As far as her plans as first lady, Karen is waiting to see how things go: “We are not long-term planners.
 We never have been,” she said.
 “The great thing about being the first lady is you can just be yourself.”